 Further upheaval occurred in 2000, when the LIR moved from their historic home, the Duke of York’s HQ in Chelsea, South West London to Connaught House, Flodden Road, Camberwell, South East London, where they remain to this day.

 Between 1st April 1999 and 12th May 2006, the London Regiment gained two Companies of Royal Green Jackets (RGJ) on the disbandment of 4th Bn RGJ, and these Companies formed F and G Companies.

-Over the past few years, and due to the Regular Army being overstretched on overseas operations, the London Regiment has been expected to produce Service Companies to carry out overseas infantry duties, and men from the London Irish Rifles have been deployed on numerous operational engagements.
-D Company is extremely proud to have deployed soldiers across the world in recent years as part of this wider London Regiment role.
+Men from the London Irish Rifles were deployed on numerous operational engagements.
+D Company was extremely proud to have deployed soldiers right across the world over many years as part of this wider London Regiment role.